PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasGCPexample/README.md

 In case there's some step you have to take that publishes this project to a server, this is the right time to state it.

->> Deploy using cloudformation
+1. Create a GKE cluster
+2. Deploy an application to the cluster

 ## Features

 What can the features for this project accomplish?
 * What's the main functionality
-AWS CloudFormation provides a common language to describe and provision all the infrastructure resources in your environment in a safe, repeatable way.
+Create a GKE cluster and then deploy an application to the cluster

 ### Architecting
 > Optionally readers can design a cloud computing architecture similar to examples illustrated in the book.
->> Readers can use the pptx, powerpoint file and architecting icons located in this directory to support diagramming a cloud computing IaaS resource.
+>> Readers can use the pptx, powerpoint file and architecting icons located in the directory ~/Allfiles/Chapter5/ to support diagramming a cloud computing PaaS resources.

 ## Contributing